I guess you're here to learn more about me eh?

 So, along with now training and getting familiar with a 2-crew environment, I had to learn & memorize brand new Standard Operating Procedures (SOPs) and ‘call-outs’ for different phases of flight.
 I had the joy of also working in what’s called an IPT or GFS, both of which are simply a ‘non-moving’ simulators.
 They are cockpit mimics where you can practice these SOPs & call-outs with your partner before heading into the much cooler & much more expensive, moving simulator.
 These are super fun and exciting at first and then absolutely draining.
 Getting through every single exercise, engine failures, cabin depressurization and unruly passengers is so exhausting, you think you won’t make it another session!!
 Adding to this challenge, was the fact that our sessions were the graveyard shift – from 10pm until 4am!!
 Then you had to try and sleep during the day, in a hotel, which any layover or itinerant worker can attest to be a challenge in itself.

 In felt so drained & exhausted, but you just had to continue.
 I think we had 7 full motion simulator sessions prior to the ‘ride’ (actually called a Pilot Proficiency Check) where they endorse you with the Type Rating, if you are successful!

 I don’t think I’d ever been that anxious and nervous in my life before!!
-I barely slept the day prior (our PPC was also the graveyard shift!!) and just ran on a sweet mixture of adrenaline, coffee and probably hotel cookies.
+I barely slept the day prior (yes *day, as our PPC was also the graveyard shift and sleeping during the day time in a hotel… is no easy feat) and just ran on a sweet mixture of adrenaline, coffee and probably hotel cookies.